 A Profile is the core mechanism by which Profinity maintains the configuration of your system.
 Profiles typically consist of one or more CAN-Ethernet Bridges, which are used to connect to the CAN network as well as devices that you might be managing.

 Profinity keeps track of your profile and loads the most recently used one each time you start the tool.

 The Profile panel is typically located on the left side of your screen and if you close the profile you can open it again by pressing the Profile button on the menu.

-The colors in a profile indicate the state of the device.
+The colours in a profile indicate the state of the device.